© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa 100m north west of Handley Barns is a scheduled monument protected by Historic England under reference 1008895.
 View the official record →

-The Roman villa located approximately 100 metres north west of Handley Barns is a Romano-British settlement site dating to the Roman period in Essex.
+The Roman villa situated approximately 100 metres north-west of Handley Barns is a Romano-British settlement of the later Roman period, evidenced by archaeological finds recovered from the site.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008895.

 Roman villa 100m north west of Handley Barns is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008895.